hbctraining/Training-modules/new_basic_shell/02_shell_basics.md

 Our raw data in this case is fastq files.
 We don't want to change the original files, so let's make a copy to work with.

 Lets copy the file using the copy `cp` command.
+The usage for this command is `cp source_file destination`.
 Navigate to the `raw_fastq` directory and enter:

 ```bash
 $ cp Mov10_oe_1.subset.fq Mov10_oe_1.subset-copy.fq